 Acknowledgements

 We are grateful to the INRAE MIGALE bioinformatics facility (MIGALE, INRAE, 2020.
 Migale bioinformatics Facility, doi: 10.15454/1.5572390655343293E12) for providing computing and storage resources.
-We thank Julien Lebrat, Stéphane Guezenec, Anne-Sophie Sarthou for technical assistance and Claire Vincent for her participation in building the reference database.
+We thank Julien Lebrat, Stéphane Guezenec, Anne-Sophie Sarthou for technical assistance and Claire Vincent for her participation in building the reference databank.
 We also thank Mary and Loulou Bonneau, Stéphane Marrou, Anna and Maximilien for providing security for their sourdough.

 Data, scripts, code, and supplementary information availability